nikmedoed/nikmedoed.github.io/README.md

 To build the site locally run `hugo` and open `public/index.html`.

-The contact form posts to a Formspree endpoint defined in `config.toml` under `params.formspree_endpoint`.
-Provide your own endpoint URL to enable message delivery.
-If left empty the form will show an error message.
+The contact form sends submissions to an optional endpoint defined in `config.toml` under `params.contact_endpoint`.
+If the request fails or the endpoint is blank, the form opens the user’s email client using the address in `params.contact_email`.

 Feel free to explore the code or get in touch if you have questions!